 Using software you can manage and scale your invoicing process, with minimal effort.

 The Components of an Invoice

-When creating invoices for your organization or for yourself as an independent contractor, you should be sure to always include the following:
+When creating invoices for a small business or for yourself as an independent contractor, you should include the following components:

 - Header: The word INVOICE should be in large letters centered across the top of the document.
 This practice will help you signal to your busy customers—who need to filter through many documents on a daily basis—that they need to make a payment.